Revised October 1, 2014

 easyhome will contact the authorities if illegal activity of this nature is found on any employee's computer, internet or email accounts.

 Employees are not permitted to access social networking sites such as Facebook, MSN, MySpace, etc. during business hours, unless it is specifically work related.

-Any employee implicated in the manipulation of assets or accounts, theft, fraud or found to be conducting themselves in a manner that contravenes our policies and procedures will be disciplined, up to and including termination. easyhome has a zero tolerance policy to violations of this nature and expect all employees to adhere to all company policies and procedures at all times.
+Any employee implicated in the manipulation of assets or accounts, theft, fraud or found to be conducting themselves in a manner that contravenes our policies and procedures will be disciplined, up to and including termination. easyhome has a zero tolerance policy for violations of this nature and expects all employees to adhere to all Company policies and procedures at all times.

 To further ensure the security and safety of all our employees and customers, some easyhome stores are equipped with recorded video and audio surveillance which may, if applicable, be used during an internal or legal investigation.